How to Wash Silk Clothing at Home

-Always test for colorfastness
+Always Test for Colorfastness

 Sadly, silk fades.
 Test your garment for colorfastness before washing.
-Dab an inconspicuous area, like the inside seam, with a damp clean cloth or q-tip.
+Dab an inconspicuous area, like the inside seam, with a damp clean cloth or Q-tips.
 If the color bleeds, take your garment to the cleaners.
 Brights, dark-colored, and patterned items are also best left to the professionals.
 "These are likely to fade a little more when washed at home compared to dry cleaning," says Whitehurst.

-How to wash silk at home
+How to Wash Silk at Home

 Put on the kid gloves-silks require delicate care.
 You can toss your blouse in a gentle wash cycle, but Whitehurst says it's best to wash these velvety soft items one at a time in the sink.
-Fill your basin with cool or cold water to help keep the color.
-Add a gentle detergent.
+Fill your basin with cool or cold water to help keep the color, then add a gentle detergent.
+This point is important: Silk is a protein that's a lot like your hair, so treat the fabric like you would your locks-meaning no harsh detergents.
+Whitehurst recommends using a mild shampoo like Ivory or gentle detergent like Woolite.
 Place the garment in the water, give it a stir, and let it sit for just a few minutes.
 "Silk releases dirt quickly, so the process doesn't take long," he says.
 Next, drain the soapy mix and rinse.

 Never wring your silk items-and never toss them in the dryer, warns Whitehurst.
 To remove excess water, place the wet garment on a white cotton towel.
 Fold the towel over and gently blot.
 Then, using a padded hanger, hang the blouse or dress over the bathtub to drip dry.
 The drying process shouldn't take more than an hour.
 Warning: Don't hang sink items in the sun-this accelerates fading.

-How to treat stains
+How to Treat Stains

-How to get rid of wrinkles
+How to Get Rid of Wrinkles

-What to tell the dry cleaners
+What to Tell the Dry Cleaners

 Always point out stains when you drop your silk clothing off at the cleaners, says Whitehurst.
 Let them know about any home solutions you've tried, because that could affect the outcome.
 If you've had a problem with colorfastness, give them a heads up about that, too.

-How to store silk
+How to Store Silk